Main Content

 Looking for a career in public child welfare?
 CWTAP may be right for you!

-CWTAP offers specialized educational seminars and tuition assistance to students accepted into the BASW/MSW program who are interested in working in public child welfare.
+CWTAP offers hands on child welfare experiences, specialized educational seminars, clinical supervision, and tuition assistance to students accepted into the BASW/MSW program who are interested in working in public child welfare.

 CWTAP: